-Built-in the network, Sucuri CDN is responsible for caching your website on its edges automatically.
-With zero configuration, the CDN is able to speed your website by 70%.
+The Sucuri CDN is responsible for caching your website automatically.
+With zero configuration, the CDN is able to speed up your website by up to 70%.

-You can find out the CDN edges locations on the Sucuri Firewall Locations article.
+You can find the CDN locations on the Sucuri Firewall Locations article.

-When a good CDN is in place, most of your website – if not all of (depends on the type of your website) – will be transferred directly from a PoP (point of presence) of the CDN, which is a fancy name for "one of the data centers" used by the CDN network.
+When a good CDN is in place, most of your website, if not all (depending on your website platform), will be transferred directly from a PoP (point of presence) of the CDN, which is a fancy name for “one of the data centers” used by the CDN network.

-In a few words, if the Sucuri Firewall was activated (and automatically the CDN as well), the Paris visitor would get the website assets from the Sucuri Firewall Europe data centers, decreasing the page load time and the server resource usage (such as bandwidth).
+In other words, if the Sucuri Firewall was activated, the Paris visitor would get the website assets from the Sucuri Firewall European data centers, decreasing the page load time and the server resource usage.